Thought: Inner speech theory

-Inner speech theories claim that thinking is a form of inner speech.
-This view is sometimes termed psychological nominalism.
-It states that thinking involves silently evoking words and connecting them to form mental sentences.
-The knowledge a person has of their thoughts can be explained as a form of overhearing one's own silent monologue.
-Three central aspects are often ascribed to inner speech: it is in an important sense similar to hearing sounds, it involves the use of language and it constitutes a motor plan that could be used for actual speech.
-This connection to language is supported by the fact that thinking is often accompanied by muscle activity in the speech organs.
-This activity may facilitate thinking in certain cases but is not necessary for it in general.
-According to some accounts, thinking happens not in a regular language, like English or French, but has its own type of language with the corresponding symbols and syntax.
-This theory is known as the language of thought hypothesis.
+Inner speech theories hold that thinking is a form of inner speech.
+This position, sometimes called psychological nominalism, maintains that thinking consists of silently evoking words and connecting them to form mental sentences.
+A person's awareness of their own thoughts is explained as a kind of overhearing of one's silent monologue.
+Three central features are often associated with inner speech: it is in some sense similar to hearing sounds, it involves the use of language, and it constitutes a motor plan that could be used for actual speech.
+The link between thinking and language is supported by evidence that thinking is often accompanied by muscle activity in the speech organs.
+Such activity may facilitate thought in certain cases but is not required for thinking in general.
+Some versions of the theory propose that thinking does not occur in ordinary languages like English or French but in a specialized symbolic system with its own syntax.
+This is known as the language of thought hypothesis.

-Inner speech theory has a strong initial plausibility since introspection suggests that indeed many thoughts are accompanied by inner speech.
-But its opponents usually contend that this is not true for all types of thinking.
-It has been argued, for example, that forms of daydreaming constitute non-linguistic thought.
-This issue is relevant to the question of whether animals have the capacity to think.
-If thinking is necessarily tied to language then this would suggest that there is an important gap between humans and animals since only humans have a sufficiently complex language.
-But the existence of non-linguistic thoughts suggests that this gap may not be that big and that some animals do indeed think.
+Inner speech theory has strong intuitive appeal since introspection suggests that many thoughts are accompanied by inner speech.
+Critics argue, however, that not all forms of thinking are linguistic.
+Daydreaming, for example, has been cited as a case of non-linguistic thought.
+This debate is significant for the question of whether animals can think.
+If thinking necessarily depends on language, then there is a sharp divide between humans and other animals, since only humans possess sufficiently complex languages.
+But if non-linguistic thought exists, then this gap may be smaller, suggesting that some animals are capable of thought as well.